kubernetes/community/contributors/design-proposals/pod-safety.md

 shared cluster resources believing they are the same entity.
 When a node containing a pet is partitioned, the Pet Set must remain consistent (no new entity will be spawned) but may become unavailable (cluster no longer has a sufficient number of members).
-The Pet Set guarante must be strong enough for an administrator to reason about the state of the cluster by observing the Kubernetes API.
+The Pet Set guarantee must be strong enough for an administrator to reason about the state of the cluster by observing the Kubernetes API.